Rapteon/full-stack-open/part2/phonebook/README.md

-# Exercise 2.17
+# Exercise 2.18

-Added delete button beside each contact to allow deletion.
+Added feature to update number if contact already exists.